marianmeres/parse-boolean/README.md

 A little utility which parses any input to `boolean`.
 Note that **it does not always simply convert** the input (as `!!val`) but rather adds more human-like touch to the decision.
-Put it in another words, it understands few english truthy-like words such as `true`, `on`, `enabled`, `yes`, `y`, `ok` and `t`.
+In another words, it understands few english truthy-like words such as `true`, `on`, `enabled`, `yes`, `y`, `ok` and `t`.

+The truthy words dictionary can be globally extended to your own needs (e.g. to add words in a different language).

-Mainly usefull for string inputs conversion (e.g. text config files, form values, ...)
+Mainly usefull for string-to-boolean conversion from text config files, html form values, or similar...

 ## Install
 ```shell